yb9411/Semi-SwinUNeTR/README.md

 # Semi-SwinUNeTR

-Paper is under review.
+Preprint is under review.
 Source code will be released after paper is published.